jjhutchi/NFL-Losers-2021/NFL_losers.md

 $$ Pr(Win | Week = w) = Pr(Win) * \beta^{(w - \underline{w})}$$ where
 $\underline{w}$ is the start week.

+The table below shows the optimal picks following each approach, past weeks are filled with the set picks I made.
+We can see there is a slight improvement when moving from the naiive approaches to Approach 3.

 <table class=" lightable-classic" style='font-family: "Arial Narrow", "Source Sans Pro", sans-serif; width: auto !important; margin-left: auto; margin-right: auto;'>
+<caption>Comparison of approaches</caption>
  <thead>
 <tr>
 <th style="empty-cells: hide;" colspan="1"></th>